Things To Do in Canggu

 - The Shady Shack (best vegan food)

 6. The Beaches of Canggu

 Batu Bolong, Echo, Berawa, and Pererenan are all great beaches in Canggu.
-It does not have the white sand and turquoise water beaches like Uluwatu and Nusa Penida.
-However, the beaches offer a chilled vibe with a huge surfing culture.
+It does not have white sand and turquoise water beaches like Uluwatu and Nusa Penida.
+However, the beaches offer a chilled vibe with huge surfing culture.